chepeftw/NS3DockerEmulator/README.md

 -n is for the number of nodes
--t is for the time of the simulation (this currently does not works (not sure why)) -o operation, it ca be "create" or "destroy"
+-t is for the time of the simulation (this currently does not works (not sure why)) -o operation, it ca be "create" or "destroy" --no-cache (optional) is for forcing the rebuild of the docker image file

 This will create the N Docker containers, bridges and tap interfaces, and will configure everything.